Ústí nad Orlicí: Sights

-Mírové Square is a regular rectangular square with a floor plan preserved since the founding of the town.
+The square Mírové náměstí is a regular rectangular square with a floor plan preserved since the founding of the town.
 The square is surrounded by valuable arcaded houses.
 In the middle of the square is Marian column from 1737.
 The Baroque town hall was built in 1721–1723 and replaced the old town hall destroyed by fire.
 A school was built next to it in 1793.
 In 1850, the two buildings were structurally connected.

 The Church of the Assumption of the Virgin Mary is a late Baroque church, built in 1770–1776.
 The adjoining deanery building was built in 1742–1748.

 The Church of the Visitation of Our Lady in Horní Houžovec was built around 1800.
 It is a wooden rural church with an octagonal nave, valued as an example of vernacular architecture in the region.

 The Church of Saints Peter and Paul is located in Knapovec.
 It was built in the late Empire style in 1832–1834.
 The adjoining deanery building was built in 1742–1748.